SEARCH GARDENACTION

 Raspberry Diseases

-Raspberry Beetle is a pest where the beetle larvae feed on the berries, leading to badly formed fruit - it becomes dry and shriveled.
+Raspberry Beetle is a pest where the beetle larvae feed on the berries, leading to badly formed fruit - it becomes dry and shrivelled.
 The larvae fall of after a time, and can be seen on the soil at the base of the plant.

 Spur Blight is a fungal infection and is best controlled by regular pruning of overcrowded branches and burning them.
 The first symptoms are purple areas appearing on the branches in August which quickly turn into silver patches marked with black fungus.
 If the infection is not prevented, spray with copper fungicide such as Bordeaux mixture (available from most garden centres).